inveniosoftware/invenio/docs/developers/introduction.rst

 Extensions
 ----------

-There are many of Flask extensions that can extend the functionality of your application in various different ways.
-For instance they add support for databases, user authentication & authorization, menu & breadcrumbs and other common tasks.
+There are many Flask extensions which extend the functionality of your application in various ways.
+For instance they can add support for databases, user authentication & authorization, menu & breadcrumbs and other common tasks.

-Many of Flask extensions can be found in the `Flask Extension Registry`_.
+Many Flask extensions can be found in the `Flask Extension Registry`_.
-All extensions are automatically loaded from ``EXTENSIONS`` configuration option list.
+All extensions are automatically loaded from the ``EXTENSIONS`` configuration option list.
 If they should a function ``setup_app(app)`` or function accepting ``app`` needs to be specified (e.g. ``foo.bar:init``, ``mymodule:setup``).